UKCloud/documentation/articles/openshift/oshift-how-create-users.md

 2. If necessary, switch to the account that contains the services you want the user to be able to access.

-3. If the user has no UKCloud Portal account, you will need to create an account for them first by refering to [*How to create a new user in the UKCloud Portal*](../portal/ptl-how-create-users.md).
+3. If the user has no UKCloud Portal account, you will need to create an account for them first by referring to [*How to create a new user in the UKCloud Portal*](../portal/ptl-how-create-users.md).

 4. To grant the users permissions to log into your OpenShift cluster: In the navigation panel, expand **Contacts**, then select **All Contacts**.